Massive Blast Kills 80 in Kabul’s Diplomatic Quarter

 It’s not clear who was behind the attack.
 The Taliban denied responsibility, and the Islamic State has yet to comment.
 Both have been active in recent terrorist attacks there.

-The White House is reportedly considering sending up to 5,000 additional troops to Afghanistan to help bolster the counterterrorism training mission, though the administration is torn between those pushing greater U.S. escalation and those cautious of another mini-surge.
+The White House, which condemned the attack on Wednesday, is reportedly considering sending up to 5,000 additional troops to Afghanistan to help bolster the counterterrorism training mission, though the administration is torn between those pushing greater U.S. escalation and those cautious of another mini-surge.

 On Wednesday, U.S. Embassy Kabul Special Charge D’Affaires Hugo Llorens released a statement condemning the attack, which, taking place during the holy month of Ramadan, “demonstrates these terrorists’ complete disregard for human life and nihilistic opposition to the dream of a peaceful future for Afghanistan.”